veracity/veracity-documentation/sections/dataplatform/mms/rulesetvalidation.md

 When adding a rule, define which asset model type it will validate.
 One rule per asset model type

-# Example
+## Add rule
+`POST: {baseUrl}/{tenantAlias}/api/v1/rulesets`

+### Rule example

-For all inverters, validate that metadata CapacityAC and CapacityDC is defined (with value) and that Parameter CurrentDC is defined as operational data.
+-For all inverters, validate that metadata CapacityAC and CapacityDC is defined (with value) and that Parameter CurrentDC is defined as operational data.
-For site level, verify thar AkkiwStuck is within the allowed range.
+-For site level, verify that AllowStuck is within the allowed range.

 ```
 {
   "ruleset": "Example",